GKStretton/dexory-app/README.md

 ## Frontend

-Basic layout taken from [here](https://github.com/mui/material-ui/tree/v5.14.0/docs/data/material/getting-started/templates/dashboard) for speed.
+Basic frontend layout taken from [here](https://github.com/mui/material-ui/tree/v5.14.0/docs/data/material/getting-started/templates/dashboard) for speed.

 - Uses Material UI component library
 - Api client library generated from the openapi spec with https://github.com/OpenAPITools/openapi-generator-cli.
 (Note: ./build-api requires Java JRE installed because the openapi generator uses java

 ## Backend

-The backend is written in Go as this is what I am most familiar with and could set up fasted.
+The backend is written in Go as this is what I am most familiar with and could set up fastest.
 I also considered using something like Supabase, which I'd like to use at some point in future, to save writing the CRUD, but didn't want to risk a rabbit hole given my limited time right now.

 - Go API server stubs are generated from the openapi spec with https://github.com/deepmap/oapi-codegen